 Do you want to restore your beautiful, healthy smile with dental implants?
-Would you like to have more detailed information about dental implants?
+Would you like to get more detailed information about dental implants?
 Let's go through it with you step by step, learning how a dental implant surgery is done and what you can expect after the procedure.

 Why is a dental implant procedure done?
-Several reasons may push you to perform a dental implant, let's have a look at them:
+Several reasons may push you to perform a dental implant, have a look at them:

 Typically, a dental implant procedure is performed under local anesthesia, going through the following stages:

 If you have a damaged or broken tooth with a root left in the gum and jawbone, you need to remove this part of the tooth as a dental implant will be inserted into its place exactly.
 Tooth extraction is usually done under local anesthesia by numbing the gum around the tooth to avoid feeling pain.

 If your jawbone is solid and thick enough, you will not need jawbone grafting.
 Otherwise, you have to add extra bone to your jaw to create a strong base for your dental implant.
 Dental implants may move during your chewing action which exerts huge pressure on your bone, so your dental implant is more likely to fail if you don't consider jawbone grafting.
 A jawbone graft can be a natural bone that is taken from a certain part of your body or a synthetic bone graft that supports your dental implants powerfully.

 Your dental surgeon will start a dental implant by making an incision into the gum to have access to the bone.
 Then, using a dental drill, he will drill holes in the bone to insert the metal post, which is a dental implant.
 Temporary dentures will be used to cover the dental implants while your permanent crowns are being prepared.